inidun/Project-PM-minutes-and-notes/UNESCO SSI paper notes.md

 We agreed that the hypothesis-testing route was the best way to go; although I at least would still like to run some of the tests of the kind Fredrik suggested, inspired by "Bankspeak".

 Next step is to identify our hypotheses, framed (ideally) against some statements by other scholars.
+Start with:

+* Scovazzi, "Culture", in _The Oxford Handbook of United Nations Treaties_ (2019)
+* Wouters and Vidal, "UNESCO and the Promotion of Cultural Exchange and Cultural Diversity", in Yusuf, ed., _Standard-setting in UNESCO._ Vol. I (2007)
+* Francioni, "A Dynamic Evolution of Concept and Scope: From Cultural Property to Cultural Heritage", in Yusuf, ed., _Standard-setting in UNESCO._ Vol. I (2007)

 On that basis, identify several text-analytical methods we want to use to test these.
 Prepare a list of these methods (with reference to tools created for earlier projects) to present to Roger and Andreas by end of August 2020.